 You don’t have to budget a session since you can get one starting from US $5.- per hour.

 Some things in life are better felt than explained

-In Thailand we don’t much discuss the scientific benefits of massage here.
-We just know that it works from personal experience.
+In Thailand people generally don’t discuss the scientific benefits of massage so much.
+They just know from personal experience that it works.

 After all, when you fall in love with someone, would you feel better if you would know exactly which neurons fire, which nerves send your feelings to which place, and how much your skin temperature changes in passionate moments?